 The Army is a value-based institution.
 This Academy is committed to developing the professional Army values and leader attributes, which will instill self-confidence and the sense of responsibility required of a leader.
 We must always remember those who have given the ultimate sacrifice so that you and I may be here to day.
 In essence your attendance here is through their untiring efforts and dedication of Professional Noncommissioned Officers; both the past and present.

-The Warrior Leader Course will supply the tools required for a successful transition from follower to leader.
+The Basic Leader Course will supply the tools required for a successful transition from follower to leader.
 However, you must perform the work.
 As a student you must devote all your time and energy to the course of instruction.
 The Cadre or I do not condone negative attitudes, poor performance or mediocrity.
 Remember you are here to learn.

 I welcome you and will reiterate that it will be challenging but most importantly a professionally and rewarding experience.